-Below are some of the reasons why you should book your ticket to one of our upcoming events in Amsterdam.
+Below are some of the reasons why you should book your ticket to this city of bicycles, tulips and luring red lights.

 1. It’s a mecca for tech people

 Historically, The Netherlands have been the European centre for technological innovation, producing a variety of inventions (from CD and DVD to WiFI) and introducing them to the global market.
-Nowadays, the city has become a haven for high-tech start-ups, bringing young and ambitious innovators from all around the world.
-With over 2500 tech startups in the Amsterdam Startup Delta, the city is regularly featured in the Global Startup Ecosystem Report by StartupGenome, ranking #20 globally in 2017.
+Nowadays, the city has become a haven for high-tech start-ups, attracting young and ambitious innovators from across the globe.
+With over 2500 tech companies in the Amsterdam Startup Delta, the city is regularly featured in the Global Startup Ecosystem Report by StartupGenome, ranking #20 globally in 2017.

-Amsterdam is also making tremendous advancements in exploring the new hot technologies, namely 3D printing and Virtual Reality, with multiple 3D and VR hubs across the city.
+Amsterdam is also making tremendous advancements in exploring the new hot technologies, namely 3D printing and Virtual Reality, with multiple 3D and VR hubs scattered around the city.

 2. It’s global

-I is estimated that over 90% of native population speaks English, which makes the city all the more attractive for visitors and nomads from all around the world.
-It was also voted as the friendliest city in Europe, according to CTV news.
+It is estimated that over 90% of the native population speak English, which makes the city all the more attractive for tourists and nomads from all around the world.
+Amsterdam has also been voted as the friendliest city in Europe, according to CTV news.
 Indeed, the city is very welcoming and accommodating to visitors, and friendly local residents are always happy to provide guidance to tourists.

-Amsterdam currently accommodates residents from 176 different nationalities, which makes it one of the most diverse cities in the world.
+Amsterdam currently hosts residents from 176 different nationalities, securing its place among the world’s most diverse cities.

 3. It’s green and sustainable

 Amsterdam has been rated as the European Green Capital by the European Commission.
-The title is well deserved, as the Dutch capital is known for abundance of nature, as well as environmental consciousness of its residents.
+The title is well-deserved, as the Dutch capital is known for the abundance of nature, as well as environmental consciousness of its residents.

 Anyone who has ever visited Amsterdam couldn’t help but notice just how much the Dutch love their bikes.
 With 58% of the population over the age of 12 cycling regularly, bikes account for 36% of the city’s overall traffic.

 Most Dutch residents are committed to recycling, and the government supports it with a series of strict policies regarding waste management.
 As much as 90 % of all paper and glass waste in the Netherlands gets recycled and reused.
-Besides that, there are numerous local volunteer teams and organizations, who are dedicated to spreading the message on importance of recycling and conscious consumption.
+Additionally, there are many local volunteer teams and organizations dedicated to teaching the importance of recycling and conscious consumption.

 4. Culture and leisure

-Home to the unsurpassed likes of Van Gogh and Rembrandt, the Dutch capital proudly wears its long-standing cultural history.
-Some of the must-see museums and historical sights include: The Rijksmuseum, The Van Gogh Museum, The Anne Frank House, The Rembrandt House Museum, Moco and The Stedelijk Modern Arts Museums and the Royal Palace.
+Home to the unsurpassed likes of Van Gogh and Rembrandt, the Dutch capital proudly wears its long-standing cultural tradition.
+Some of the must-see museums and historical sights include: The Rijksmuseum, The Van Gogh Museum, The Anne Frank House, The Rembrandt House Museum, Moco and The Stedelijk Modern Arts Museums, and the Royal Palace.

-For those seeking culral enrichment along with entertainment, Amsterdam offers dozens of theaters catering to all kinds of audiences, National Opera and Ballet house, Philarmonie, and several comedy cafes.
+For those seeking cultural enrichment combined with entertainment, Amsterdam offers dozens of theatres catering to all kinds of audiences, National Opera and Ballet House, Philharmonie, and several comedy cafes.

-Click here to learn about Corporate Parity’s upcoming events in Amsterdam:
+Excited to book your trip?
+Check out Corporate Parity’s upcoming events in Amsterdam: